grantcolley/react-notes/README.md

 > [!TIP]
 > **vite** has HMR (Hot Module Replacement) built in.
 HMR lets you update your React components in real-time without reloading the whole page, while keeping your app’s state.

+### ESLint
+[ESLint](https://eslint.org/) is a tool that analyzes your code for potential errors, bugs, stylistic issues, and code quality problems

 ### TypeScript